aces/Loris/modules/dashboard/README.md

 In both the _Projects_ and _Subprojects_ pages of the Configuration module, you can modify (sub)project-specific recruitment targets - these are used in the Project breakdown View in the Dashboard's _Recruitment_ charts panel.

 Note there is currently no relationship enforced between the subproject and parent project recruitment targets -- the former can be larger than the latter.

+## Interactions with LORIS

+The dashboard calls upon other modules to supply data to the various "Widget" panels that can be viewed in the dashboard.
+Without access permission to these modules, a user will not be able to view the respective Widget on the Dashboard.